 type theory, logic

-Surveys and introductions include
+Surveys of and introductions to type theory include

 Herman Geuvers, Introduction to type theory, Lecture notes 2008 (pdf)